demisto/content-docs/docs/integrations/mirroring.md

 ```
 ### get-mapping-fields
-* SchemeTypeMapping - this is the object you should use to keep the correct structure of the mapping for the fetched incident type.
+* SchemeTypeMapping - the object used to keep the correct structure of the mapping for the fetched incident type.
-* GetMappingFieldsResponse - this is the object to gather all your SchemeTypeMapping and then to parse them properly into the results using the return_results command.
+* GetMappingFieldsResponse - the object used to gather all your SchemeTypeMapping and then parse them properly into the results using the return_results command.
 Usage example:
 ```python
 def get_mapping_fields_command():